First Experimental Demonstration of Reinforcement Learning-Based Tuning on the PSI Injector 2 Cyclotron: Reinforcement Learning Methodology

 The reinforcement learning framework was implemented using the Twin Delayed Deep Deterministic Policy Gradient (TD3) algorithm, which is well suited for continuous action spaces and has been shown to provide stable convergence in noisy environments \cite{Fujimoto2018TD3, Kain.23.124801}.
 A custom OpenAI Gym–compatible environment was developed to interface the agent with Injector~2, ensuring modularity and reproducibility of the experimental framework.

 Injector~2 is operated with the Experimental Physics and Industrial Control System (EPICS).
-A dedicated Linux server running PyEPICS provided real-time access to process variables (PVs), enabling safe, low-latency communication between the ML agent and the accelerator subsystems.
+A dedicated Linux server running PyEPICS \cite{pyepics} provided real-time access to process variables (PVs), enabling safe, low-latency communication between the ML agent and the accelerator subsystems.

+The observation vector consisted of 14 continuous variables: the eight phase measurements MIF1--MIF8, the two loss monitors MII7 and MXI1, the extracted beam current MXC1, the estimated turn number, the mean magnet temperature MIT\_M, and the bunker temperature MIT.
+Together these quantities provide information on beam quality, losses, operating point, and slow machine drifts.

-The action space consisted of 14 normalized variables: the 12 trim coils, the main correction coil (AIHS), and the CI3V resonator voltage.
-The observation space included MIF1-MIF8 phase probes, beam loss monitors (MII7 and MXI1), turn number, beam current (MXC1), and environmental metrics such as magnet temperatures (MIT, \textrm{MIT\_M}).
-All variables were normalized to the range [-1,1] to ensure balanced scaling and efficient training.
+The action space also consisted of 14 continuous variables: the twelve trim-coil currents (TI1A/B--TI11), the main correction coil current AIHS, and the resonator voltage CI3V.
+All state and action variables were normalized to the interval [-1,1] prior to training.

 The agent’s objective was to minimize the weighted deviation between the measured phase profile and a predefined reference, while simultaneously penalizing beam losses and excessive trim coil usage (see Sec. \ref{sec-reward}).
 Interlock conditions defined by abrupt beam current drops, anomalous losses, or invalid phase signals, resulted in large negative rewards, enforcing safe exploration during training.